Raulitoflying/CS5520-Cafeteria/README.md

 - **AddJournal.js**: Allows users to create new journal entries with images and descriptive text.
 - **Cart.js**: Displays items in the cart, allows quantity adjustments, and calculates the total price.
 - **EditProfile.js**: Allows users to edit profile details, including name, phone, and address, and update the avatar.
+- **NotificationManager.js**: Implements reminders for users to buy coffee at a fixed time each day.
+- **Payment.js**: Handles checkout functionality with payment confirmation.
+- **About.js**: Displays app and team information.

 ## Firestore Collections and Data Model
 - **users**: Stores user profile details (e.g., email, username, avatar).